mmarsyad/mmarsyad/README.md

 - 👋 Hi, I’m @mmarsyad
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming, Data Science, Data analysis also Machine Learning Enthusiast
-- 🌱 I’m currently learning C++, C# and Javascript
+- 🌱 I’m currently learning C++, C#,Javascript, and Python

 <!---
 mmarsyad/mmarsyad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.